The KIMP Master of Science Takes Center Stage

 Testimonial

-Amandine Demarziani, a student in the KIMP-CII Research Master's program, was among the winners of the AINF university prize for the promotion of occupational health and safety, awarded last May.
+Amandine Demarziani, a student in the KIMP-CII Master of Science program, was among the recipients of the AINF University Award for the Promotion of Occupational Safety and Health, presented last May.

 A career choice

-Amandine has decided to pursue a KIMP-CII Research Master's Degree (Knowledge integration in mechanical production, specializing in Design, Industrialization, Innovation) during her second year of study in thegeneral engineering.
+Amandine chose to pursue a Master of Science (KIMP-CII) (Knowledge Integration in Mechanical Production, specializing in Design, Industrialization, and Innovation) during her second year of thegeneral engineering.
 Her main motivation was curiosity and a desire to discover the world of research while remaining firmly rooted in industry.
-Several topics presented in the Master's Research program description caught his attention, particularly industrialization and innovation, but also certain subjects such as logistics and production management.
+Several topics presented in the Master of Science program description caught her attention, particularly industrialization and innovation, but also subjects such as logistics and production management.

-The KIMP-CII Master's Research program is supported by the LCFC laboratory laboratory on the Metz campus , which works in collaboration with theINRS (National Research and Safety Institute).
-The program provides technical and scientific knowledge through courses in humanities such as management, business administration, law, and economics.
+The KIMP-CII Master of Science program is supported by the LCFC laboratory at the Metz campus , which works in collaboration with theINRS (National Institute for Research and Safety).
+The program enables students to acquire technical and scientific knowledge through courses in the humanities, such as management, business administration, law, and economics.

 Several thesis topics are proposed each year, covering topics such as integrated design and health and safety.
 Amandine ultimately chose "Integration of safety and ergonomic criteria for users in the design of industrial machinery - Modeling the uses of a machine" in order to deepen her knowledge of occupational health and safety (e.g., ergonomic elements) while gaining a clear understanding of the applications of this research: "The most difficult part of writing this thesis was getting started and finishing it!
 There are so many applications and avenues to explore in this field.
 Once I started my research, I would have liked to see 'live' applications in SMEs and ask users for their opinions!"